suwebdev/wats3010-basic-markup/README.md

    text, and headings are used properly to create a document hierarchy.
 All of this should be evident in the PDF.
 (Pro Tip: Use the "find" feature in your PDF viewer to find the names of court cases by looking for "v.".)
 4. Place both images as they show up in the PDF example.
+5. Once you've completed the mark up work, create a new branch called ``gh-pages`` and push it up to Github.
+(Note the URL where this page shows up.)